-Japanese Language Program: Placement test
+Japanese Language Courses Placement Test

-As a part of the placement test for the Japanese language program at UPenn, we ask prospective students to take the following online tests in advance.
+As part of the placement test for the Japanese language program at UPenn, we ask prospective students to take the following online tests in advance.
 Please take the online tests before the oral interview and writing test.
-You need to keep the score to yourself and submit it in advance to JLP Director, Ms. Tomoko Takami (firstname.lastname@example.org)
+You need to keep the score to yourself and submit it in advance to JLP Director, Ms. Tomoko Takami (firstname.lastname@example.org).

 1) SPOT 90